 CORE - with elbow pain, you might want to limit core exercises that require your hands to be behind your head.
 Luckily, there are still SO many great core exercises you can do, just a little bit of creativity is required.
 Try an exercise like the one below, where you reach over your head and then use your abdominals to pull yourself all the way up!

 LOWER BODY - with an elbow injury, you really shouldn't be limited with lower body at all!
 Our quadriceps and hamstrings are some of the biggest muscles in our body, and so by working out those muscles we can actually get a great cardio workout in that burns calories, even if your elbow is limiting you in other ways.
 Exercises like squats, lunges, leg lifts, and even leg presses if you have access to a weight room are great.
-Watch the video below for some squat variations and how to make sure you're doing them with proper form.

 UPPER BODY - Shoulder/arm exercises using our fitness loop—you’ll have to listen to your own body on these, but depending on what’s actually wrong with your elbow, you should still be able to use our fitness loop to get in some good shoulder/arm strengthening.
 We posted this video in with our "wrist pain" section, but we'll post it again here - it's a video where Michelle demonstrates some great arm/shoulder strengthening exercises using out fitness loops.

 AVOID - lifting heavy weights in motions that put too much strain on your elbow.
 Avoid activates like tennis or biking which can put pressure on the joint.